digitalheir/java-probabilistic-earley-parser/README.md

 java -jar probabilistic-earley-parser-jar-with-dependencies.jar -i grammar.cfg -goal S the heavy heave
 ```

-This will give the Viterbi parse to the ambigious sentence "the heavy heave" ("a heave that is heavy" or "heavy people heave"):
+This will give the Viterbi parse to the ambiguous sentence "the heavy heave":

 ```
-0.128
+0.128 (= 0.8 * 0.2 * 0.8)
 └── <start>
     └── S
         ├── NP